 This is taught in discrete sessions each week and is applied in the writing units, to reinforce the skills taught.
 The teaching of grammar skills is progressive and provides opportunities to regularly re-visit prior learning.

+School follows 'Spelling Shed' from year 1 to year 6.
 The children learn spelling patterns in discrete spelling sessions each week as laid out in the scheme of work.
 They are provided with opportunities to revisit the patterns across the term and to use in dictated sentences.

 School follows the ‘Letter-join’ handwriting scheme from reception through to year 6, which is an interactive resource.
 Each of the key stage requirements are met through Letter-join’s handwriting Lesson Planners which supports our pupils to write legibly in a cursive style.
 Our handwriting scheme is further consolidated in displays around school.